profsmith89/ctps/_sources/chap01.md

 If you're unlucky, it will do something random, and you need to determine for yourself if the computer did what you wanted it to do.
 We will spend a good bit of time talking about how to avoid these situations and what to do when you find yourself in them.

+## Naming a computation's result

-**Naming the result of a computation.** We can solve this problem of ours by using the result of the `open` command.
+We can solve this problem of ours by using the result of the `open` command.
 In particular, we want to tell the interpreter to use that thing it computed during `open` to read the first line in that file's stream.
 You know, that line under its virtual finger.

 Let's delete `readline()` and type a new piece of pseudocode: